 Vehicles following ABS-equipped vehicles may not be able to brake as fast on slippery roads.
-Whenever possible, warn other drivers by depressing the brake pedal lightly several times before braking.

-In addition to the ABS function, advanced models of Bendix controllers provide an Automatic Traction Control (ATC) feature.
+In addition to the ABS function, advanced models of Bendix controllers may be installed (Optional) to provide an Automatic Traction Control (ATC) feature and also provide ABS-based stability features referred to as Esc Electronic Stability Control.
 Bendix ATC can improve vehicle traction during acceleration, and lateral stability while accelerating through curves.
 ATC utilizes Engine Torque Limiting (ETL) where the ECU communicates with the engine's controller and/or Differential Braking (DB) where individual wheel brake applications are used to improve vehicle traction.